mrdnewman/cka-kubeadm-ec2/README.md

 Flannel CNI

-<h2 align="center">✨ Built for DevOps engineers who want to know how the sausage is made</h2>
+<h2 align="center"> Built for DevOps/Platform engineers who want to know how the sausage is made</h2>

 ---